CPE Services Logo

 • Use a low-level TSS meter or turbidimeter for on-line control.

-1. Consider CEPT (chemically enhanced primary treatment) to reduce organic loadings on secondary systems.
+A. Consider CEPT (chemically enhanced primary treatment) to reduce organic loadings (and energy costs!) on secondary systems.

 First ………..